UNCLASSIFIED (U)

 (Uniform State/USAID)

-The executive secretariat-operations center (S/ES-O), also known as the ops center, performs various telecommunications tasks in concert with IRM/OPS/MSO/MSMC (Main State Messaging Center) to support Department principals, i.e., the Secretary, Deputy Secretary, and Under Secretaries.
+The executive secretariat-operations center (S/ES-O), also known as the ops center, performs various telecommunications tasks in concert with DT/OPS/MSO/MSMC (Main State Messaging Center) to support Department principals, i.e., the Secretary, Deputy Secretary, and Under Secretaries.
 Foreign service and civil service officers staff the ops Center, 24 hours a day, 365 days a year.
 S/ES-O communications responsibilities include:

 (1) Reviewing telegram distribution for and directing telephone calls to seventh floor principal officers and senior Department officials;